Jump in the Fire

 "Jump in the Fire" is a song by American heavy metal band Metallica.
 It was released as the second and final single from their debut album, Kill 'Em All.
 The single was accompanied by fake live performances of "Phantom Lord" and "Seek & Destroy" which were alternate studio recordings with sounds of a crowd overdubbed in.

-Alongside "Hit the Lights" and "No Remorse", "Jump in the Fire" is one of Metallica's first original songs, having been included on Ron McGovney's '82 Garage demo, an unreleased recording.
+"Jump in the Fire" is one of Metallica's earliest recorded songs, having been included on Ron McGovney's '82 Garage demo, an unreleased recording.
 The original lyrics and content, which dealt with sex, were written by Dave Mustaine in his former band Panic at the age of 16.
 The original version that Mustaine introduced to Hetfield and Ulrich upon joining Metallica was raw.
-The three worked together on refining the song and the final outcome is what is heard on the demo.
+The three worked together on refining the song and the outcome is what is heard on the demo.
 However, much like the events surrounding "The Four Horsemen", new lyrics were written by James Hetfield upon Mustaine's departure from Metallica.
 The new lyrics revolve around people being damned to Hell and therefore "jumping in the fire."
 Lars Ulrich claims that they had written the song to sound like "Run to the Hills" by Iron Maiden, which was popular at the time.
+However, Mustaine has since denied this claim.
 Current live performances since 2004 are in D standard tuning, as opposed to the E standard tuning of earlier live performances.